12. Data frames#

 .

-Data frames are named lists, where each element represents an individual column.
+A data frame is a named list whose elements represent individual columns.
 Therefore[5], length yields the number of columns and names gives their respective labels.

 (x <- data.frame(